Besandr/java-web-shop-parser/README.md

 This app is a parser which extracts product information from the following web shop: http://www.aboutyou.de

-To do so the parser must be executed with a keyword as an argument.
-It extracts data which can be found on the shop website by typing the keyword into the search bar.
+To do so the parser must be executed with a keywords as an argument.
+It extracts data which can be found on the shop website by typing the keywords into the search bar.

 Found parsed offers after parsing all offer pages stored in the /target/offers.xml